Learn if a Medical Device Registration number be authorized for import in Vietnam 2025. MOH rules, authorization letters, and compliance explained.

 Final Thoughts

-So, is filler a cosmetic or medical device?
-In Vietnam, the answer is clear: both meso and filler must be classified and registered as medical devices, not cosmetics.
-Companies that fail to adapt face costly recalls, delays, and compliance risks.
+In conclusion, the question of whether filler is a cosmetic or a medical device has a clear answer in the Vietnamese regulatory context: both meso and filler products must be classified and registered as medical devices rather than cosmetics.
+Companies that fail to align with this requirement may face significant consequences, including product recalls, import delays, and increased compliance risks that can disrupt business operations.

 Leave a Reply